-The Green Infrastructure Strategy Board will review this EqIA every 6 months or in response to changes in requirements or needs from stakeholders, national legislation or council policy.
+The Green Infrastructure Strategy Board will review this EQIA with stakeholders every 6 months or in response to changes in requirements or needs from stakeholders, national legislation or council policy.

-5.4 Evidence informing this EqIA
+5.3 Evidence informing this EqIA

 The sources of information that have been used to inform this EqIA.